5 IRA beneficiary form mistakes to avoid

-This is the biggest blunder of all.
+This can be the biggest blunder of all.

 Those who name their estate as their IRA beneficiary, or who inadvertently do so by failing to select a beneficiary, deprive their heirs of a significant growth opportunity.

-"Too many people do not understand the significance of a beneficiary form and leave them blank or name their estate," says Brown.
-"This is a complete mistake because it limits the beneficiaries' ability to stretch the IRA after the owner's death.
-It speeds up the income taxes on the distributions as well and can amount to hundreds of thousands of lost growth potential."
+“Too many people do not understand the significance of a beneficiary form and leave them blank or name their estate,” says Brown.
+“This is a complete mistake because it limits the beneficiaries’ ability to stretch the IRA after the owner’s death.
+It speeds up the income taxes on the distributions as well and can amount to hundreds of thousands (of dollars) of lost growth potential.”

 If that’s not enough, your IRA would also not be distributable to your heirs until the probate process concludes, which can take more than a year.